credo-ai/credoai_lens/README.md

 ## Getting Started

-To get started, we suggest running the quickstart demo: `demos/quickstart.ipynb`.
+To get started, see the quickstart demo: `docs/notebooks/quickstart.ipynb`.
-For a more detailed example, see `demos/lens_demos/binaryclassification.ipynb`
+For a more detailed example, see `docs/notebooks/lens_demos/binaryclassification.ipynb`

 ## Documentation

-To build the documentation locally, run `make html` from the `/docs` directory and the docs site will build to: `docs/_build/html/index.html`, which can be opened in the browser.

-> Make sure you have [Sphinx installed](https://www.sphinx-doc.org/en/master/usage/installation.html) if you are building the docs site locally.
+Documentation is hosted by [readthedocs](https://credoai-lens.readthedocs.io/en/latest/index.html).

 ## Configuration